 - Most car insurers will calculate premiums based on a variety of factors concerning you, your driving history, and the car.
 Bigger engines and higher values will usually result in higher premiums

-* All information sourced from the Caterham website
+*All information sourced from the Caterham website, January 2019

 If your model isn’t currently available for insurance comparison with us, you might still find some of our articles and guides interesting and useful for getting a better understanding of how insurance pricing works, including; a guide to policy types, and our jargon buster.